calebjsec/VPN-Deployment-with-BDF-XDP-Technology-by-Path-Network/README.md

 **Change the Default Password & Username**

-*After logging in, navigate to the Settings section by clicking on your username or the settings icon.
+*After logging in, navigate to the Settings section by clicking on your username or the settings icon.*

 *Enter a new username.*

 *Enter a new, secure password.
-Ensure it follows NIST guidelines
+Ensure it follows NIST guidelines.*

-Length: At least 12 characters
+*Length: At least 12 characters.*

-Complexity: Include a mix of upper and lower case letters, numbers, and special characters
+*Complexity: Include a mix of upper and lower case letters, numbers, and special characters.*

-Avoid: Common words or easily guessable patterns
+*Avoid: Common words or easily guessable patterns.*

-Example of a strong password: G!9aC7%kB*3vQ^Rz*
+*Example of a strong password: G!9aC7%kB*3vQ^Rz*

 **Change the Default Web Console Port to 31450**